quaderno/quaderno-api/source/includes/_items.md

 The items are those products or services that you sell to your customers.

+Items are their own object in Quaderno, but they can be referenced, in an array, by a few types of record:

+- Invoices and sales receipts
+- Expenses
+- Credit notes

 ## Create an item

 > `POST /items.json`